mausimus/rtdoom/README.md

 ## rtdoom

-An implementation of the Doom-style raycasting algorithm in modern C++.
+Implementation of the Doom-style graphics engine in modern C++

 ### Features

 * from-scratch software-based rendering implementation (no 3D libraries used)
-* following originally used algorithms: BSP trees, no Z-buffer, in-place drawing
+* following originally used algorithms: BSP tree, no Z-buffer, no overdraw
 * ability to load original Doom WAD files

 ### Screenshots